deskpro/deskpro.github.io/README.md

 Each release directory contains two files:

 * `deskpro.zip` contain the actual DeskPRO distribution.
-* `deskpro.zip.sha256` is a text file containing the sha256 checksum of the ZIP file.
-(Other checksums are also available in the release.json file.)
 * `release.json` is info about the release.
 Currently this is the same data that exists in the manifest.
 In future we might put other information here (such as release notes etc).

 ## `manifest.json`